savale/freshcoin/doc/README.md

 Setup
 ---------------------
 [Freshcoin Core](http://freshcoin.com/en/download) is the original Freshcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Frshtalcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+However, it downloads and stores the entire history of Freshcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------